Austin Riley Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA among all MLB pitching staffs (4.00).
+- The Giants' 4.00 team ERA ranks 10th across all MLB pitching staffs.

-- Giants pitchers combine to allow 137 home runs (1.1 per game), the sixth-fewest in the league.
+- The Giants give up the fifth-fewest home runs in baseball (138 total, 1.1 per game).

+- Walker (4-2) gets the starting nod for the Giants in his 11th start of the season.
+He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.